deimosowen/Mattermost_CaseOneBot/README.md

 - `!forward-remove; [id]` - Removes a specific forwarding configuration based on its ID.
 - `!forward-help` - Shows all available commands for the bot's forwarding functionality.

+### ChatGPT Functions
+The bot can also perform various functions using the ChatGPT API.
+Please refer to the [wiki](https://github.com/deimosowen/Mattermost_CaseOneBot/wiki/Functions) for a detailed description of these functions.

 ## Installation

 1. Clone the repository to your server: